 Step 1: Arrange your Data

 Once you have collected all the data, it is largely unstructured and sometimes makes no sense when looked at a glance.
 It is, therefore, essential that as a researcher you need to first transcribe the data collected.
 The first step in analyzing your data is arranging your data systematically.
 Arranging data simply means converting all the data into a text format.
-You can either export the data into a spreadsheet or manually type in the data or choose from any of the computer assisted qualitative data analysis tools.
+You can either export the data into a spreadsheet or manually type in the data or choose from any of the computers assisted qualitative data analysis tools.

 Step 2: Organize all your Data